-Special 4-H / FFA Classes These classes are non-premium classes
+Special 4-H / FFA Classes

-4-H/FFA MARKET ROUND ROBIN SHOWMANSHIP CONTEST Alicia Hampton, Superintendent
+These classes are non-premium classes

-Alicia Hampton, Superintendent Friday, July 30, 8:30 a.m. - Bldg #5 Open to 4-H / FFA Members
+4-H/FFA MARKET ROUND ROBIN SHOWMANSHIP CONTEST Friday, July 29, 8:30 a.m. - Bldg #5 Open to 4-H / FFA Members

 - Up to two showmen (per judge's discretion) from each four market species, sheep, swine, beef, and meat goat will be present to show their animal, and in turn show an animal of each of the other three species.
 The Champion Round Robin Showman will be the individual who shows all the species the best. - If a showman wins first or second in more than one species, he/she must choose which he/she will show.
 The showman next in line of the species not chosen will then participate in the contest as an eligible contender. - Once a person has won the Round Robin Competition, he or she is not eligible to compete in the Round Robin in the future.
-They are still eligible to show in the species showmanship competition. - Individual scores will be posted at the completion of the contest.
-In case of a tie in final scoring, the contestant with the highest - In case of a tie in final scoring, the contestant with the nig score in the species that they were chosen will win.
-Round Pachie Scoursenphin Contest
+They are still eligible to show in the species showmanship competition. - 4.
+Individual scores will be posted at the completion of the contest. - In case of a tie in final scoring, the contestant with the highest score in the species that they were chosen will win.

-H-503 Round Robin Showmanship Contest
+490 - Round Robin Showmanship Contest GRAND & RESERVE GRAND TROPHY:

-GRAND & RESERVE GRAND TROPHY: Special Award-A Belt Buckle will be awarded to the Grand Champion Round Robin contestant.
+\Special Award-A Belt Buckle will be awarded to the Grand Champion Round Robin contestant.
 Sponsored by the Bob Scherman Family